layershift/enscale-docs/pages/02.getting-started/04.dashboard-guide/02.environment-view/docs.10.md

 ![](Env-actions.png)

 ##### Deployment
 Enscale provides several ways to to deploy your application, available from the Deployment manager, available by clicking on **Deploy**.
-Detailed articles on the available deployment types are available [here](/deployments).
+Detailed articles on the [possible deployment types](/deployments) are also available.

 ### Node specific information
 The environment view shows additional information about each of your nodes.